Why should you test products?

 - Choose [filter name] and apply them -> click on the “Clear All” button

 - Expected Result: By clicking on “Clear All,” all of my previously made choices should disappear.

 Actual Result: When I click on “Clear All,” filters are not responding to my actions in any way; everything stays unchanged.

 - Visual proof: *screenshot or a video recording*

 The number one priority for all development teams is delivering a high-quality product that will fit user needs.
 And to do that, the team has to undergo several different types of tests: manual and automated.
 Automated tests are a basis, but all of them have to be followed by good old manual ones.

-I noticed that the key to quality testing is conducting a detailed requirement gathering in the beginning and creating regress testing checklists throughout my career.
+I noticed that the key to quality testing is conducting a detailed software development requirements gathering in the beginning and creating regress testing checklists.

 In this article, I added some of the most common UI cases that are relevant to the majority of the website.
 If you are new to manual testing, I believe that this checklist will provide you with valuable guidelines and will be generally useful to follow.